(309) 555-0100

 Common fan replacement signals

-Useful things to describe in your request: unusual fan noise, vibration changes, a fan that's stopped, visible wear, moisture issues around the system, electrical concerns, warning gauge changes, or radon levels rising after the system was previously working.
+Useful things to describe in your request: unusual radon fan noise, vibration changes, a fan that's stopped, visible wear, moisture issues around the system, electrical concerns, weak airflow, warning gauge changes, or radon levels rising after the system was previously working.
 These are reasons to request a service review — not proof that the fan is definitely the problem.
 Sometimes it is; sometimes something else in the system is the issue.

 Existing system details to collect